Jem212Mac/the-gabby-gourmand/README.md

     + [Django-crispy-forms](https://django-cryptography.readthedocs.io/en/latest/) was used to control the rendering behavior of Django forms.
     + [Heroku](https://id.heroku.com/login): the cloud platform used to host the website.
     + [GitHub](https://github.com/): used to host the website's source code.
-    + Gitpod: the IDE used to develop the website.
     + [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/) was used to debug the website.
     + [Font Awesome](https://fontawesome.com/) was used to create the icons used in the website.
     + [Google Fonts](https://fonts.google.com/) was used to select fonts for the website.